Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Performance issues in unread-logic when a forum has a lot of posts/topics
+* Fixed: Broken links in posts which points to other topics inside the own forum
 * Fixed: Wrong default values for dates in database
 * Performance improvements and code optimizations
 = 1.10.0 =